On the left side of the Preferences dialog window you can see a thematic

 Use the to

-to edit the expression for the specific channel by using the expression editor.
+to edit the expression for the specific channel by using the Maths Expression Editor.

 The expressions are not validated by VISAT, keep care of using the correct syntax.